-Beginning with incentive payments based on 2005 seasonal performance, executives covered by the share ownership guidelines who have not met the minimum ownership requirement are required to receive at least 15% of their earned incentive compensation payment in the equivalent value of shares of Company stock.
-To further encourage stock ownership, Limited Brands will provide a 50% match in the form of a restricted stock grant, subject to three-year cliff vesting, on incentive compensation received in stock above the minimum 15% requirement, up to 50% as elected by the executive.
+Beginning with incentive payments based on 2005 seasonal performance, executives covered by the share ownership guidelines who have not met the minimum ownership requirement are required to receive at least 15% of their earned incentive compensation payment in the equivalent value of shares of Common Stock.
+To further encourage stock ownership, Limited Brands provided a 50% match in the form of a restricted stock grant, subject to three-year cliff vesting, on incentive compensation received in stock above the minimum 15% requirement, up to 50% as elected by the executive.
+Beginning in 2006, this stock for cash exchange feature was modified and extended to all Vice Presidents.
+Any eligible executive can elect to receive up to 25% of their cash compensation in the form of Common Stock with a 25% match in the form of a restricted stock grant, subject to three-year cliff vesting.